 Sales Ledger – The sales ledger has an account for every single customer you have sold to.
-It shows for every customer how much they owe you at any point in time.
+It shows for every customer how much they owe you at any time.

 Purchase Ledger – The Purchase Ledger has an account for every supplier you have purchased from.
-It shows how much you owe to each supplier at any point in time.
+It shows how much you owe to each supplier at any time.

-Purchase Day book – The Purchase Day Book is a list of purchases made on credit from suppliers (this includes purchases for resale as well as overheads such as stationery and light and heat).
+Purchase Day book – The Purchase Day Book is a list of purchases made on credit from suppliers (including purchases for resale as well as overheads such as stationery and light & heat).
 This is analysed into columns for each expense category.
 Each month monthly totals are posted to the nominal ledger from each column.